JayDi85/xmage-web-news/_posts/2025-02-01-new-release.md

 of another player, improved AI, better mana pool and payment dialogs and boosters/draft support for all latests sets like FDN.

+If you find any bugs or has ideas on new features or changes then report it on [github](https://github.com/magefree/mage/issues).

+If you like the project then you can [support it by patreon](https://xmage.today/#donate).

 ## Turn control, boosters, improved AI and 137 new cards
 New release contains 137 new cards, most from Aetherdrift (including Exhaust mechanic), but also includes new cards from ACR, BLC, DSK, DSC, PIP and other.
 Added turn control of another player, improved AI, better mana pool and payment dialogs and boosters/draft support for all latests sets like FDN.